 What can I do to join the tour?

 You can book your tour through Flavors of San Juan website.
-This is a pretty popular tour in the city.
+This is a pretty popular tour around the city.
 I recommend booking as soonest in advanced as you can.

 Start at Cuatro Sombras